validexis/Celestia/Tools.md

 ## 🔐 Security and Monitoring

+Security first!
+Protect your Celestia node and monitor its health.

 ### 🔒 Validator Security
 For best practices and detailed instructions on securing your validator nodes, visit our guide on [Validator Security: Our Approach and Protection Measures](https://services.validexis.com/validator-security-our-approach-and-protection-measures).